lambdaisland/kaocha/README.md

 - add tests for new functionality.

 If you submit a pull request that adheres to these rules, then it will almost certainly be merged immediately.
-However, some things may require more consideration.
+However some things may require more consideration.
 If you add new dependencies, or significantly increase the API surface, then we need to decide if these changes are in line with the project's goals.
-In this case, you can start by [writing a pitch](https://nextjournal.com/lambdaisland/pitch-template), and collecting feedback on it.
+In this case you can start by [writing a pitch](https://nextjournal.com/lambdaisland/pitch-template), and collecting feedback on it.

 `*` This goes for features too, a feature needs to solve a problem.
 State the problem it solves, then supply a minimal solution.